vatan18/docs/pages/1.kubernetes/migrating_to_single_alb_with_waf.md

 *   **DNS Updates:** Be prepared to update DNS records to point to the new shared ALB's CNAME once it's created and validated.

-*   **Downtime Strategy:** Plan for potential downtime during the migration.
-A phased approach or blue/green deployment is recommended for critical services.

 *   **WAF Rules:** Define the specific WAF rules you want to apply based on your `inbound-cidrs.txt` and other security requirements.

 ## 5. Modifying Ingress Resources for a Shared ALB

-Now, let's modify your `all-ingress.yaml` (or individual Ingress files) to group them under a single ALB.

-For each Ingress resource you want to include in the shared ALB, you'll need to add or modify the following annotations:

-*   `alb.ingress.kubernetes.io/group.name: shared-application-alb`: This is the key annotation that tells the AWS Load Balancer Controller to group this Ingress with others using the same group name under a single ALB.

-*   `alb.ingress.kubernetes.io/group.order: <number>`: (Optional but Recommended) Specifies the order of evaluation for listener rules within the shared ALB.
-Lower numbers are evaluated first.

-*   `alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS": 443}]'`: Ensures the shared ALB listens on standard HTTP and HTTPS ports.

-*   `alb.ingress.kubernetes.io/ssl-redirect: '443'`: (Optional) Enforces HTTPS redirection for HTTP traffic.

-*   `alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:AWS_REGION:YOUR_ACCOUNT_ID:certificate/CERTIFICATE_ID`: Replace with your ACM certificate ARN for HTTPS.

 ### Example Ingress Modification: